mikerochip/unity-websocket/README.md

 ## Customizable Ping-Pong Support

-.NET has built-in ping-pong support, implementing [the WebSocket spec](https://datatracker.ietf.org/doc/html/rfc6455#section-5.5.2).
-WebGL (specifically, JavaScript) does not.
+This package has a custom ping-pong system that you can use regardless of platform.

-Use this for ping-pong support that you can write once for web or non-web client builds.
+⚠️ Your server must be configured to echo messages of the same message type (text or binary) and content.\

-⚠️ Your server must be configured to echo messages of the same message type (text or binary) and content.
+⚠️ This package has custom ping-pong support because the JavaScript WebSocket client does not implement [the WebSocket Ping Pong spec](https://datatracker.ietf.org/doc/html/rfc6455#section-5.5.2) even though .NET's `WebSocketClient` does implement the spec.

 ```CSharp
 private void ConfigureStringPings()